 Optimising routes and journey times

 Our comprehensive strategic bus masterplan for Abu Dhabi brings all these elements together.
 To do this, we are drawing on our firm’s experience of best practice around the world.
-For key corridors and arterial routes across the Emirate, the masterplan includes high-frequency, high-capacity services and bus priority measures to promote fast and reliable journey times.
+For essential corridors and arterial routes across the Emirate, the masterplan includes high-frequency, high-capacity services and bus priority measures to promote fast and reliable journey times.

 Working with demand data and modelling supplied by the ITC, we have suggested changes to routes and optimum interchange locations.
 These are targeted to improve access to rapidly growing areas while keeping journey times short for popular routes.